maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

                     └── vendor/*
 ```

-For local developpement a docker-compose.local.yml is provided and reproduce the directory layout needed by traefik.
-This works once you have generated and filled your LAPI-KEY (crowdsecLapiKey), if not look below for informations
+For local development, a docker-compose.local.yml is provided which reproduces the directory layout needed by traefik.
+This works once you have generated and filled your LAPI-KEY (crowdsecLapiKey), if not look below for information

 ```bash
 docker-compose -f docker-compose.local.yml up -d